 May through Early June

-From May through early June you can also expect to save on new carpeting.
+From May through early June you can save big on new carpeting.
 It’s also a time to shop the latest trends that have made their way to retail stores.
-According to interior designer, home product developer, and co-owner of New York-based design company, Motif Designs, Lyn Peterson, “there are bi-annual launches in the market during October and April, which is when you can buy the very latest styles.”
+“There are bi-annual launches in the market during October and April, which is when you can buy the very latest styles,” says Peterson.
 Amanda Gee, a senior rug buyer for the home retailer at Birch Lane agrees, “If you're looking for the latest and greatest in trends, March [through] May is one of the best times to buy,” says Gee.
 “Most of our new arrivals launch this time of year, perfect timing for a spring refresh!”

 The demand for new carpets decreases during this time due to vacations, the end of the school year, and a pause in purchasing that predictably drives down the price.
+At this point, new carpet styles have already been released and hit retail stores, so if you’re keen on finding trendy home options this is the best time to buy.
+However, if you can wait until the end of spring, you’ll be able to land a great deal on fresh styles.
 If you’re on the fence about buying in May or June, it’s worth it to take advantage of these late spring deals before the demand for carpets inevitably peaks again during the summer, which in turn drives up the price as homeowners try to check home improvement projects off their list.

 The Worst Times to Buy Carpet